-The major underpinnings of Ayub khan's mixed economy model of which industrial policy was an essential ingredient but also it involved developing strong state institutions that guided and directed the private sector.
-The Planning Commission of the 1960s was a powerful ,technocratic institution that guided the private and public sectors in determining the priorities, the allocation of resources and bringing consistency and coherence in sectoral policy formulation and execution and overall Macroeconomic objectives.
+The major underpinnings of Ayub khan's mixed economy model of which industrial policy was an essential ingredient, also involved developing strong state institutions that guided and directed the private sector.
+The Planning Commission of the 1960s was a powerful, technocratic institution that guided the private and public sectors in determining the priorities, the allocation of resources and bringing consistency and coherence in sectoral policy formulation and execution and overall Macroeconomic objectives.
 Policy consistency and continuity provided a strong signal of credibility to private investors and businesses.

-However ,the success of industrial policy and export performance revealed several shortcomings that had serious political consequences .
-Mahbub ul Haq ,the chief economist of Planning Commission ,voiced the concern that the benefits of these policies were accruing predominantly to 22 industrial families.
+However, the success of industrial policy and export performance revealed several shortcomings that had serious political consequences.
+Mahbub ul Haq, the chief economist of Planning Commission, voiced the concern that the benefits of these policies were accruing predominantly to 22 industrial families.
 Such concentration of wealth and economic power in few hands had accentuated income and regional disparities.
-East Pakistan-the province with the majority of the population ---was completely neglected as none of the 22 families belonged to that province.
+East Pakistan--- the province with the majority of the population ---was completely neglected as none of the 22 families belonged to that province.
 Manufacturing footprint and expansion remained highly limited in the province where the majority of the population lived.

-The foreign exchange earnings from jute exports which originated from East Pakistan were pre-empted for allocation to the industrialists in West Pakistan.
+The foreign exchange earnings from jute exports, which originated from East Pakistan, were pre-empted for allocation to the industrialists in West Pakistan.
 A number of observers have commented that this growing regional economic disparity where per capita income of West Pakistan overtook that of the Eastern province by 1970 was one of the main reasons that culminated in the separation of two wings in 1971.
 The slogan of 22 families controlling 66 percent of industrial and 87 percent of the banking and insurance of the country strengthened the movement against the then President Ayub khan.
-His authoritarian regime was without popular representation from the majority province .
+His authoritarian regime was without popular representation from the majority province.
 The military and civil officers mainly from West Pakistan controlled most of the levers of decision making adding further to resentment against Ayub regime.

 The separation of East Pakistan on grounds of deprivation of their economic rights validated the main plank of the charismatic Z.A.
-Bhutto political party-- Pakistan People Party (PPP) ---which won the 1970 elections on the platform of Islamic
+Bhutto's political party--- Pakistan People Party (PPP) ---which won the 1970 elections on the platform of Islamic Socialism.
+It was also the time when the Soviet Union under a socialist economic system started to draw a lot of attention from the policy makers as well as academics.
+They believed that control of the commanding heights of the economy with state-led industrialization would lead to a fair and just economic system.
+The PPP got an ideological boost from the Soviet model and its assumption of power gave an abrupt death knell to industrialization strategy of the 1960s.